Martin Luther King Jr. assassination conspiracy theories: Prior harassment from the FBI

 The FBI had long attempted to discredit King's personal life.
 In a memo, Hoover said that King was "a tom cat with obsessive degenerate sexual urges".
 FBI documents claimed, regarding an attendant at one of King's conferences, "One Negro minister in attendance later expressed his disgust with the behind-the scene drinking, fornication, and homosexuality."
 The document also alleged: "Several Negro and white prostitute[s] were brought in from the Miami area.
 An all-night sex orgy was held with these prostitutes and some of the delegates."
 On one occasion, the FBI mailed alleged sex-tapes of King's adultery and a letter to King in an attempt to destroy his marriage.
 But his wife, Coretta Scott King, later remarked that, "I couldn't make much out of it, it was just a lot of mumbo jumbo."
 The letter accused King of being "sexually psychotic," and a "colossal fraud".
 The letter warned King that "your end is approaching" and that he was "done".
+Despite popular belief that it was intended to convince King to commit suicide, it remains unclear what the intention of a letter which the FBI mailed to King shortly before he accepted the Nobel Peace Prize was, with the full letter, which was made public in 2014, suggesting that the FBI preferred "older leaders" in the civil right movement such as Roy Wilkins.